ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Matthew Rahtz of Amid Fish

-Reinforcement learning is really sensitive...  it can be difficult to diagnose where you’ve gone wrong.

 > It’s not like my experience of programming in general so far where you get stuck but there’s usually a clear trail to follow and you can get unstuck within a couple of days at most.

 > It’s more like when you’re trying to solve a puzzle, there are no clear inroads into the problem, and the only way to proceed is to try things until you find the key piece of evidence or get the key spark that lets you figure it out.

-Try and be as sensitive as possible in noticing confusion.

 ---
 ### Matthew Rahtz